Explorer09/cpustress-ubcd/cpustress/readme.txt

 CPU stress tester 2.0: stresscpu2
 ----------------------

-The following isolinux entry will run stresscpu2 (will display the help text).
+The following isolinux entry will run stresscpu2:

     COM32  linux.c32 /ubcd/boot/cpustress/bzImage
     INITRD /ubcd/boot/cpustress/initrd.gz
     APPEND noapic ubcdcmd=stresscpu2

-If you want to run a stresscpu2 with specific parameters, when you boot the image, use something similar to:
+If you want to run stresscpu2 with specific parameters, when you boot the image, use something similar to:

     COM32  linux.c32 /ubcd/boot/cpustress/bzImage